Red Guerilla Films was established in 2011 by brothers Peter and Nik Stylianou. Tony Currier joined the team and together they bring a creative,

 In 2013 Red Guerilla Films produced "Who Needs Enemies" which opened in 14 UK cinema screens where the film was loved by audiences and met with some four star reviews by mainstream critics.
 It is now available all over the world on DVD and VOD as well as being broadcast recently on London Live and Sky Cinema.

-Since then Red Guerilla Films has been producing music videos for Sony Music and in 2020 completed our second feature film "Bloodhound" which will be released worldwide in 2020.
+Since then Red Guerilla Films has been producing music videos for Sony Music and in 2020 completed their second feature film "Bloodhound" which will be released worldwide in 2020.

 "The screen is a magic medium.
 It has such power that it can retain interest as it conveys emotions and moods that no other art form can hope to tackle."